Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-The Golden State Warriors, Stephen Curry included, face the Los Angeles Lakers at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.
+Stephen Curry and his Golden State Warriors teammates take on the Los Angeles Lakers in the 2023 NBA Playoffs, at 9:00 PM ET on Thursday.

-Below, we dig into Curry's stats and trends to help you find the top prop bets.
+If you'd like to place a bet on Curry's props, we break down his available ones, providing some stats and trends, below.

 Stephen Curry Prop Bets vs. the Lakers